 'Breastfeeding' includes expressing milk and the same rights apply to employees who wish to express milk for their baby. - 2.
-Council will provide access to flexible work arrangements and paid lactation breaks to support employees who wish to breastfeed either on or off-site upon their return to work. - 3.
-Specific options will be discussed and agreed with the employee with the aim of accommodating the employee's needs while allowing for ongoing operational activity. - 4.
-Where possible, Council will provide a private, comfortable and appropriately equipped private place in which to breastfeed and access to appropriate hygienic support facilities.
+Council will provide access to flexible work arrangements and paid lactation breaks of up to one (1) hour per day to support employees who wish to breastfeed either on or off-site upon their return to work. - 3.
+Specific options (including flexibility around the frequency and duration of breaks) will be discussed and agreed with the employee with the aim of accommodating the employee's needs while allowing for ongoing operational activity. - 4.
+Where possible, Council will provide a private, comfortable and appropriately equipped place in which to breastfeed and access to appropriate hygienic support facilities.